TradingLab/tlrec/README.md

 # tlrec
 tlrec reads the Yahoo Finance quotes for a predefined list of symbols and values. reads quotes values every 10 second, and saves them into PostgreSQL table "quotes".
-This program can be launched in background to store captured data.
+This program can be launched in background to store captured data every few seconds.

 Program syntax, see tlrec help: